 many people at once, and using Groups gives you more control over who can see your VoiceThreads.
 To create a group, you must have a Pro account.
 If you are faculty or TA and need but do not have a Pro account, contact CTL, and we'll upgrade your account.

 - Click on your email address in the top-right corner of the page.

 - Select Groups and Contacts from the list.

-- When the Groups and Contacts window appears, you'll see two columns: Orgs & Groups on the left.
+- When the Groups and Contacts window appears, you'll see Groups and Contacts listed on the left.
 (Click on any group name to see its members listed on the right.)